Bolton (1792 ship): 3rd voyage transporting enslaved people (1794–1795)

-4th enslaving voyage (1796–1797)
+4th voyage transporting enslaved people (1796–1797)

 Captain Hart sailed from Liverpool on 25 February 1796.
+In 1796, 103 vessels sailed from English ports, bound to Africa to acquire and transport captives; 94 of these vessels sailed from Liverpool.

-She arrived at Demerara on 8 January 1797.
+Bolton arrived at Demerara on 8 January 1797.
 She sailed from Demerara on 6 May and arrived back at Liverpool on 10 July.
 She had left Liverpool with 33 crew members and she had suffered nine crew deaths on her voyage.

-5th enslaving voyage (1797–1798)
+5th voyage transporting enslaved people (1797–1798)

 Captain Timothy Boardman acquired a letter of marque on 18 September 1797.
 Bolton sailed from Liverpool on 5 October.
+In 1797, 104 vessels sailed from English ports, bound to Africa to acquire and transport captives; 90 of these vessels sailed from Liverpool.

-She arrived at Martinique on 3 July 1798 with 431 captives.
+Bolton arrived at Martinique on 3 July 1798 with 431 captives.
 She sailed from Martinique on 27 July and arrived back at Liverpool on 16 September.
 She had left Liverpool with 48 crew members and she had suffered six crew deaths on her voyage.

-6th enslaving voyage (1798–1799)
+6th voyage transporting enslaved people (1798–1799)

 Captain Boardman sailed from Liverpool on 12 November 1798.
+In 1798, 160 vessels sailed from English ports, bound to Africa to acquire and transport captives; 149 of these vessels sailed from Liverpool.
+This was the largest number of vessels in the period 1795–1804.

-Bolton gathered her slaves at Bonny and arrived at St Vincent 29 July 1799 with 372 captives.
+Bolton acquired captives at Bonny and arrived at St Vincent 29 July 1799 with 372 captives.
 She sailed from St Vincent on 1 August and arrived back at Liverpool on 14 October.
 She had left Liverpool with 46 crew members and she had suffered nine crew deaths on her voyage.

-7th enslaving voyage (1800–1801)
+7th voyage transporting enslaved people (1800–1801)

 Captain John Watson acquired a letter of marque on 28 April 1800.
 He sailed from Liverpool on 22 May 1800, bound for the Gold Coast.
+In 1800, 133 vessels sailed from English ports, bound to Africa to acquire and transport captives; 120 of these vessels sailed from Liverpool.

 Bolton arrived at Demerara on 28 November with 266 slaves.